Steve Dalkowski: Life after baseball

-In 1965, Dalkowski married schoolteacher Linda Moore in Bakersfield, but they divorced two years later.
+In 1965, Dalkowski married schoolteacher Linda Moore in Bakersfield, California, but they divorced two years later.
 Unable to find any gainful employment, he became a migrant worker.
 Dalkowski experienced problems with alcohol abuse.
 He drank heavily as a player and his drinking escalated after the end of his career.
 He received help from the Association of Professional Ball Players of America (APBPA) periodically from 1974 to 1992 and went through rehabilitation.
 He was able to find a job and stay sober for several months but soon went back to drinking.
 The APBPA stopped providing financial assistance to him because he was using the funds to purchase alcohol.

+Former MLB pitcher Sam McDowell, who himself suffered from alcoholism, later became a consultant for B.A.T. (the Baseball Assistance Team) which worked with baseball players suffering from alcoholism, among many other services.
+Dalkowski participated in the BAT program, but was unable to control his drinking.

 Poor health in the 1980s prevented Dalkowski from working altogether, and by the end of the decade he was living in a small apartment in California, penniless and suffering from alcohol-induced dementia.
 At some point during this time, Dalkowski married a motel clerk named Virginia, who moved him to Oklahoma City in 1993.
 She died of a brain aneurysm in 1994.
 Dalkowski had lived at a long-term care facility in New Britain for several years.
 In a 2003 interview, Dalkowski said that he was unable to remember life events that occurred from 1964 to 1994.

 Legacy

+In 1998, Dalkowski's former teammate Pat Gillick was the Orioles' general manager.
+He had the Orioles honor Dalkowski by having him throw out the first pitch before a game at Camden Yards in Baltimore.
 For his contributions to baseball lore, Dalkowski was inducted into the Shrine of the Eternals on July 19, 2009.
 Sports Illustrateds 1970 profile of Dalkowski concluded, "His failure was not one of deficiency, but rather of excess.
 He was too fast.
 His ball moved too much.
 His talent was too superhuman...
 It mattered only that once, just once, Steve Dalkowski threw a fastball so hard that Ted Williams never even saw it.
-No one else could claim that."
+No one else could claim that".
+Billy DeMars, who managed Dalkowski in Aberdeen (1958) and Stockton (1960), had Dalkowski try psychiatry and hypnosis to overcome his excessive drinking, without success.
+When Dalkowsi was 44 years-old, in frail health and unable to work because of his alcoholism, DeMars said of him, "Sometimes you just sit and wonder what he might have been".